schachmat/gamemaster/README.md

 gamemaster
 ==========

-a simple Sudo replacement written in Go
+Gamemaster is a simple Sudo replacement written in Go.
+It is heavily inspired by [sup](http://git.suckless.org/sup/).